woodlyer/gostExample/ReadMe.md

 ## What's Tunnel?

-gost is named from "GO Simple Tunnel", and it's always used as a tunnel.
+gost is named from "GO Simple Tunnel", and it was always used as a tunnel.
 Although gost can works as a proxy.

 When gost works as tunnel, the network is like this.